smasongarrison/D3mirt/README.md

 #> W7Q10 1.0561 0.9503 1.7691
 ```

-The function then returns an $S3$ object of class `D3mirt` with lists of
-$a$ and $d$ parameters from the GRM, as well as $MDISC$, $MDIFF$,
-direction cosines, and degrees for vector angles, construct lists, and
-vector coordinates assessed by `D3mirt()`.

 # 3. Plotting

 ## The `plotD3mirt` Function

-The `plotD3mirt` function is based on the `rgl` package (Adler &
+The `plotD3mirt` function is built on the `rgl` package (Adler &
 Murdoch, 2023) for visualization with OpenGL.
 Graphing in default mode
 by calling `plotd3mirt` will return an RGL device that will appear in an
-external window as a three-dimensional object that can be rotated.
-In
+external window as a three-dimensional object, containing vector arrows
+with the latent dimensions running along the orthogonal axes, that can
-this illustration, however, all RGL devices are shown inline as
+be rotated.
+In this illustration, however, all RGL devices are shown
-interactive objects.
+inline as interactive objects.

 ``` r
 # Plot RGL device with constructs visible and named